TaskletWMS/Customization/Samples/ISV Shipping Solution/Readme.md

 <img src="./gfx/applogo.png" width="256"/>

 ## Introduction
-This 'ISV Shipping Solution' can be used together with the samlpe 'ISV Shipping Connector' extension, also avaliable on github.
+This extension provides a simple example of a Transport Document with no real functionality.<p>

-This extension provide a simple Transport Document with no real functionallity.<br>
+It contains a set of tables and pages to show a simple Transport Document and the option to set up and use different Package Types.<br>
-It contains a set of tables and pages to show a simple Transport Document and the option to setup different Package Types.<br>
+Intended to be part of an example of how to extend Mobile WMS and transfer data to your own extension in the Pack & Ship process.<p>

-Intended to be part of an example on how-to extend Mobile WMS and transfer data to your own extension in the Pack & Ship process.<p>
+This 'ISV Shipping Solution' can be used together with the sample 'ISV Shipping Connector' extension, also available on github.<br>
 Please see the [Pack & Ship userguide](https://docs.taskletfactory.com/x/xQKiCQ) for more details.

 #### ISV Transport Document